-A year back, I decided to give Serpstat a try, and now, without any hesitation, I can say, it’s the best keyword research tool I’ve used after SEMrush and Ahrefs.
-Although, you will not believe, in some cases, Serpstat is even better than SEMrush and Ahrefs.
+A year back, I decided to give Serpstat a try, and now, without any hesitation, I can say it’s the best keyword research tool I’ve used after SEMrush and Ahrefs.
+You will not believe, in some cases, that Serpstat is even better than SEMrush and Ahrefs.

-So, before we dive into an in-depth review of Serpstat, let’s make it clear, Serpstat can not be compared directly to Ahrefs and other pricey tools, instead, it should be seen as a low-priced alternative.
+So, before we dive into an in-depth review of Serpstat, let’s clarify, Serpstat can not be compared directly to Ahrefs and other pricey tools.
+Instead, it should be seen as a low-priced alternative.

-In this article, we will take a deeper look at each tool and feature provided by Serpstat with its plans and pricing.
+In this article, we will take a more in-depth look at each tool and feature provided by Serpstat with its plans and pricing.

 Without wasting any more time, let’s dive in.

-Serpstat is an all-in-one SEO platform used by bloggers, digital marketing agencies, in-house SEO teams, small as well as medium businesses, and enterprises.
+Serpstat is an all-in-one SEO platform used by bloggers, digital marketing agencies, in-house SEO teams, small and medium businesses, and enterprises.

-To get started with Serpstat, you have to add the projects in the dashboard.
+To get started with Serpstat, you have to add the projects on the dashboard.
 Now, we will look at “how to add and manage your projects?”